Powerlearnproject/se-day1-assignment-John-Dav/README.md

 "What are the main parts of a computer?"

 Why It's Better:
-The improved prompt is clear and focused, making it easier for the AI to give a direct and useful answer.
+The improved prompt is clear and focused, making it easier for the AI to give a direct, precise and useful answer.